adlnet/xAPI-Spec/xAPI.md

 </table>

 The properties of the score object are based on the corresponding properties of cmi.score as defined in SCORM 2004 4th Edition.
-If both scaled and raw score are provided, the exact relationship between the scaled and raw score is determined by the Activity Provider or their Community of Practice; scaling and normalization are out of scope of this specification.
+If both "scaled" and "raw" properties are provided, the exact relationship between their two values is determined by the Activity Provider or their Community of Practice; scaling and normalization are out of scope of this specification.

 ###### Requirements